3.5. Constants, Enumerations, Global variables

 Daslang allows you to bind constant values to a global variable identifier.
 Whenever possible, all constant global variables will be evaluated at compile time.
 There are also enumerations, which are strongly typed constant collections similar to enum classes in C++.

 Constants bind a specific value to an identifier.
-Constants are exactly global variables.
-Their value cannot be changed.
+Constants are global variables whose values cannot be changed.

 Constants are declared with the following syntax: